Connect with us

 OSHA and its European counterparts have strict workplace rules to minimize methylene chloride exposure for workers involved in the decaffeination process.

 After producers decaffeinate coffee beans using methylene chloride, they steam the beans and dry them.
 Then the coffee beans are roasted at high temperatures.
 During the steaming and roasting process, the beans get hot enough that residual methylene chloride evaporates.
-The roasting step also produces new flavor chemicals from the of chemicals into other chemical compounds.
+The roasting step also produces new flavor chemicals from the breakdown of chemicals into other chemical compounds.
 These give coffee its distinctive flavor.

-Plus, most people brew their coffee at between 190 F to 212 F, which is another for methylene chloride to evaporate.
+Plus, most people brew their coffee at between 190 F to 212 F, which is another opportunity for methylene chloride to evaporate.

 Retaining aroma and flavor